alternatekev/signal38/README.md

 The code in this theme is intended to be as clean and calm as possible, to echo the aesthetic of the site itself.

-This is in no way an original work, it simply stands in homage to the design work of Scott Upton, Jason Fried, Matt Lindemeyer and Ryan Singer.
+This is in no way an original work, it simply stands in homage to the design work of Scott Upton, Jason Fried, Matt Linderman and Ryan Singer.